C1 · AdvancedEnglish

 2. Choosing the Right Future Form

-- Scheduled events: Simple Present
+- Scheduled events: simple present (timetables/official schedules)

 - Ongoing actions in the future: Future Continuous